GrenManSK/mdown/README.md

 `--backup` - will set if backup should be disabled or enabled; 1 for yes 0 for no or nothing to remove the default option; default is yes

+`--music` - will set if the default music choice; have to specify a number; only works if it is compiled with music feature

 `--clear` - will remove all settings from database

 ## Help